-Craniopharyngioma is a low grade (benign) brain tumour which affects people of all ages but predominantly children and young adults.
-These tumours are found at the base of the brain close to the pituitary gland.
+A craniopharyngioma is a low grade brain tumour which affects people of all ages but predominantly children and young adults.

-Radiotherapy can slow down the growth of the tumour and keep it under control.
+After surgery is complete, it's likely you'll also have some form of radiotherapy to target any tumour cells that couldn't be removed.
+Radiotherapy can also slow down the growth of the tumour and help keep it under control.

 Our FREE Brain Tumour Information Pack has been designed to help you through this difficult time, to guide you through the healthcare system, answer your questions, and reassure you that you're not alone so that you feel confident when discussing treatment and care options with your medical team.